DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

 ### Install a Keycloak Instance

 For this tutorial, we followed the documented procedure explaining how to install Keycloak on OpenShift ([Keycloak on OpenShift](https://www.keycloak.org/getting-started/getting-started-openshift))
+We tested with the Keycloak version 19.0.3

+If you want to install with route on Openshift, you can also get keycloak-with-route.yaml and run:

+    ```
+    kubectl apply -f keycloak-with-route.yaml
+    ```

+If you prefer to install with ingress on any platform, you can also get keycloak-with-ingress.yaml Edit the Ingress <HOST_NAME> and <TLS_SECRET_NAME> and run:

+    ```
+    kubectl apply -f keycloak-with-ingress.yaml
+    ```

 # Configure a Keycloak instance for ODM (Part 1)

 In this section, we explain how to:

+- Log into the Keycloak Admin Console
 - Create a dedicated odm realm
 - Manage roles, groups and users
 - Set up an application